Oahu Surf 2

 No listing marks co-op taxes as included and the building is marketed as a condo (not a cooperative).
 This strongly indicates there are no co-op taxes included in the maintenance fees.

-All six current listings mark electricity as included, and one listing's public remarks explicitly says 'Maintenance fees include electricity!'.
-Multiple agents have the MLS checkbox checked and remarks corroborate, giving strong evidence that electricity is included in the HOA fee.
+All 7 current MLS listings mark electricity as included (ELECTR) and one public remark clearly states "Maintenance fees include electricity!", giving strong, cross-listing confirmation that electricity is included in the association fees.

 Across 4 listings, the GAS field is never selected and there is no mention of gas utilities in the remarks.
 This strongly suggests gas is not included in the maintenance fees (and likely not provided by the building).